 Most areas of the island are wheelchair accessible; however, there is a steep incline from the lower island to the upper plateau, and – owing to the island’s industrial heritage – there are uneven surfaces as well as some buildings not accessible by wheelchair.

-Help ensure the safety and enjoyment of all visitors, by observing the following rules, enforceable by our rangers:
+Help ensure the safety and enjoyment of all visitors, by observing the below rules, enforceable by our rangers

 Can't find what you're looking for?
 Our FAQs page contains further visitor information.
 Topics include the consumption of alcohol, our bag check and photography policies, guide animals and the island's amenities